Ankit-Peshin/airbnb/README.md

 # airbnb
 Project analyzing Airbnb Rental data

 Welcome to the Exploratory Analysis of the Airbnb Dataset!
-You can let me know if something isn't clear at ap3772@columbia.edu,  .
+You can let us know if something isn't clear at any one of these addresses : ap3772@columbia.edu (Ankit), sg3637@columbia.edu (Sarang) and aa4229@columbia.edu (Ankita).

 Here's a few pointers to keep in mind when running the code :

 i).
 We are still in the process of uploading all data files.
 We're looking for ways to work around the max file size limit.